research-team/memristive-brain/doc/memristive-brain_technical_roadmap.md

 *Glu* - are the glutamate projections that are excitatory *GABA* - gamma-Aminobutyric acid inhibitory projections mainly internal to cortical column layer except for 6->4 inhibitory projections.

-The inbound thalamic projections are inbound to 4th layer, outbound are from 2nd and 3rd layers to other cortical columns, and from 6th to thalamus.
+The inbound thalamic projections come to the 4th layer, outbound are from 2nd and 3rd layers to other cortical columns, and from 6th to thalamus.

 The implementation could be organized as 3D structure, where 4th layer projects to *5A*, *3* via electrical contact to their *Polyaniline memristors* components and projects to *5B*, *2* via 3D memristive channels.

 ![Cortical column bio-plausible implementation](HL_memristive_brain_cortical_column.png)

 ![Cortical column bio-plausible implementation](HL_memristive_brain_cortical_column_3D.png)